 during a file operation, usually the problem has one of the

-mysqld does not have access rights to create files in those directories.
+Make sure mysqld has access rights to create files in those directories.

-my.inioption file, and consequently does not see the options that you specified.
+my.inioption file, so that it starts with the options that you specified.

 Make sure the disk is not full and you are not exceeding any disk quota.